Aloa marginata (Donovan, 1805)

 (Photo: courtesy of Anne Guy, Kootingal, New South Wales)

-The species is found over most of Australia, including:
+The species has been found over most of Australia, including:

 • Northern Territory,